Homepage look and feel

 By default, the reader's five most recently viewed articles will be displayed.
 You can change this to display between 1-10:

-- Select the dropdown next to Recent Articles and select the number of articles you'd like the list to display (1-10):
+2. In the Article list settings section, use the Recently viewed dropdown to select the number of articles you'd like the list to display.

 We don't add this list to any section of your knowledge base by default.